Layf21/hass-froeling-connect/README.md

 # Home Assistant - Froeling Connect integration

 This is a custom component to allow you to manage and controll your Fröling devices in Home Assistant using the unofficial API.
 This component is currently in beta.
-It works, but it may be unstable.
+It works for me, but it may be unstable.
+It might take some time for me to get around to implementing fixes as I am rather busy right now.

 ### Features